eparedes90/BlogPost_SavingRetirement/README.md

 ## File Description

-* Inside savingRetirement carpet you will find a Jupyter Notebook and the data used (in stata format) for the BlogPost in Medium Web Site.
-The link of this blog post is https://medium.com/@eparedes90/seven-findings-that-will-help-you-understand-saving-for-retirement-in-peru-1862b7c4e57
+* You will find a Jupyter Notebook and the data used (in stata format) for the BlogPost in Medium Web Site.
+* The link of this blog post is https://medium.com/@eparedes90/seven-findings-that-will-help-you-understand-saving-for-retirement-in-peru-1862b7c4e57

 Thanks for visiting!